Statement by UNICEF Regional Director Marie-Pierre Poirier on attack in western Niger

 “The surge in armed violence across Central Sahel region is having a devastating impact on children’s survival, education, protection and development.
 Mounting insecurity along the borders with Burkina Faso and Mali has exacerbated needs in Tillabery region where more than 95,000 people are displaced.”

-“Over the past months, access by humanitarian actors to conflict-affected populations was hindered.
+“In recent months, access by humanitarian actors to conflict-affected populations has been hindered.
 Reaching those in need is increasingly challenging.
 Violence is disrupting livelihoods and access to social services including education and health care.
 Insecurity is worsening chronic vulnerabilities.
 Women and children are bearing the brunt of the violence.”

 “Niger continues to face a combination of quick onset and protracted humanitarian crises that have been exacerbated by the impacts of the coronavirus disease 2019 (COVID-19) pandemic.
 Some 3.8 million people, including 2 million children, need humanitarian assistance across the country.”